agladysh/luatexts/README.md

 1. Why no `save()` in Lua and no `load()` in other language versions?

     Did not have time to write them yet.
-Do not need them personally, because I always try to feed the data to the consumer code in the format consumer understands best.
+Do not need them personally, because I always try to feed the data to the consumer in the format consumer understands best.

 2. What if you need one of these missing functions?